mialsy/system-p4-cloud-storage-system/README.md

 <img src="https://github.com/usf-cs521-sp21/P4-siri/blob/main/img/cllient_server_model.gif" alt="server client model">

-To ensure the storage safe, for put and delete request we always put and delete on both server during one request.
-Once a server is down, these two type of request will get rejected.
-If one server fail to put/delete file, the attempt would be considered failed.
+To ensure the storage safe, for put and delete request we always put and delete on both servers during one request.
+Once a server is down, these two types of request will be rejected.
+If one server fails to put/delete a file, the attempt would be considered failure.

 <img src="https://github.com/usf-cs521-sp21/P4-siri/blob/main/img/cllient_server_model2.gif" alt="put and delete workflow">

-Different from these two requst, search and get can still be performed while the backup server gets down.
-For search requst, if file get corrupted, an attempt recovery would be performed.
-A get request would be send to the backup server to try retrive the file.
-Get only fail upon both copy broken.
+Different from put and delete requests, search and get can still be performed while the backup server is down.
+For search request, if the file is corrupted, an attempt recovery would be performed.
+A get request would be sent to the backup server to retrieve the file.
+Get request only fails when both copies are broken.

 <img src="https://github.com/usf-cs521-sp21/P4-siri/blob/main/img/cllient_server_model3.gif" alt="search and get workflow">

-To ensure presistancy of meta data after servers get offline, we keep a checkFile.txt to store file storage info as well as hash value of the file.
-The file info would be write to checkFile every time a successful put/delete is performed.
+To ensure resiliency of meta data after servers get offline, we keep a checkFile.txt to store file storage info as well as hash value of the file.
+The file info would be written to checkFile every time a successful put/delete is performed.

 ## **Program Options**